jtauke/Build-DNS-Deploy/README.md

 # Dockerized-DNS-Deploy

 Purpose: Provide individualized DNS service for use when building hardware in-house.
-Allowing creation of proper DNS records and avoiding reconfiguring of network settings when physically deploying hardware.
+Allowing creation of proper DNS records and avoiding reconfiguration of network settings when physically deploying hardware.

 ## What the script does
  1. Collect all required variables